 |Target 6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity||

 Economic growth and development require the production of goods and services that improve quality of life.
 But the rapid increase in global consumption of materials has come at a cost to the environment.
-Sustainable production and consumption patterns are required to minimize natural resource depletion and the use of toxic materials as well as the waste and pollutants generated.
-Through the Toyota Environmental Challenge 2050, Toyota acknowledges the need to move away from a throw-away society to a recycling-based society.
+Sustainable production and consumption patterns are needed to minimize natural resource depletion and the use of toxic materials as well as reduce waste and pollutants.

-Here in North America, to promote a circular economy and avoid both depletion of natural resources and environmental pollution from increasing amounts of waste, we focus on increasing reuse and recycling, reducing waste, and enhancing our use of sustainable raw materials.
+Here in North America, to promote a circular economy and help avoid both depletion of natural resources and environmental pollution from increasing amounts of waste, we focus on increasing reuse and recycling, reducing waste and enhancing our use of sustainable raw materials.